Love Has No Colour: The Wilcox County Integrated Prom

 On April 27, 2013, a group of graduating students at Wilcox County High School in Rochelle, Georgia, held their school’s first-ever integrated prom, where both Black and white students could attend together.
 No, the year in that last sentence is not a typo.
 Until 2013, nearly 60 years after the United States Supreme Court declared racial segregation unconstitutional, Wilcox County High School had never held an integrated prom.
 Instead, the school held no prom at all, and parents organized private segregated celebrations.

-In December 2013, on behalf of the Museum’s Oral History Program, I had the opportunity to interview two of the Georgia students who decided to work for change: Maréshia Rucker and Quanesha Wallace.
-Quanesha told me that, right from the start, there was opposition to the idea of an integrated prom: “When we were trying to get it started, some people didn’t like the idea and they were ripping down our signs and you know…it was just bad vibes.”
+In December 2013, the Museum conducted oral histories with two of the former high-school students who had decided to work for change: Maréshia Rucker and Quanesha Wallace.
+Quanesha said that, right from the start, there was opposition to the idea of an integrated prom: “When we were trying to get it started, some people didn’t like the idea and they were ripping down our signs and you know…it was just bad vibes.”
 Maréshia remembers that many teachers also gave organizers a hard time, saying: “Senior year was a trip—it was a struggle….
 A lot of teachers wouldn’t even talk to me.”

-CMHR Researcher-Curator Matthew McRae conducts an oral history interview with Quanesha Wallace on December 7, 2013 in Albany, Georgia.
+Museum staff member Matthew McRae conducts an oral history interview with Quanesha Wallace on 7 December 2013 in Albany, Georgia.
+Photo: CMHR

 Maréshia, Quanesha and their friends continued to push ahead despite such challenges.
 Then, everything changed when they created a Facebook page for the prom, entitled “Love Has No Color: Integrated Prom.”
 Maréshia had originally created the page simply to communicate with her fellow high-school seniors about the event, but within the first four days, the page was getting thousands of hits and receiving hundreds of messages of support from all over the world.
 Ultimately, the integrated prom page received over 28,000 “Likes” and the organizing committee raised over $15,000 in donations for the prom.